ekmixon/PrismaCloud_TF_BulkOnboarding_and_AWS_Orgs/README.md

-# Terraform Provider for Prisma Cloud
+# Terraform Provider for Prisma Cloud - Alpha Version

 Prisma Cloud has developed a Terraform provider for Prisma Cloud.
 You can use this provider for the following use cases: